Marco4413/MineSweeper/README.md

 The keybindings are the following:

  * **R** : Starts a new game.
- * **Click** : Shows the clicked cell.
+ * **Shift + Click** : Shows the clicked cell.
- * **Shift + Click** : Marks the clicked cell as a Bomb.
+ * **Click** : Marks the clicked cell as a Bomb.

 ## Does this work on phones?

-This project doesn't currently work on phones, tho it will probably support them in the near future.
+It kind of works on mobile, by double tapping on a cell you can show it and by tapping once you can mark it as a bomb, and by tapping on game over you can restart the game.